 A decent second choice: Fingerroot

-Like ginger, the flavor of fingerroot is more intense than that of galangal.
+Like ginger, the flavor of fingerroot is more intense than galangal.
 That intensity means that you will need to use less of it when using it as a substitute.
-Start with about 1/2 of the amount that the recipe requires for galangal and increase if necessary.
+Start with about 1/2 of the amount the recipe requires for galangal and increase if necessary.

 In a pinch: Mace and cinnamon

-Another good option is simply to replicate the flavor notes of galangal.
-Neither mace nor cinnamon is related to galangal or to each other; however, their combined flavors can replicate the sweetness and complexity of galangal as well as its peppery warmth.
-Cinnamon provides the light peppery notes of galangal, mace adds a subtle spiciness that includes mild citrus notes.
+Another good option is to replicate the flavor notes of galangal.
+Neither mace nor cinnamon is related to galangal (or each other).
+However, their combined flavors can replicate the sweetness and complexity of galangal and its peppery warmth.
+Cinnamon provides the light peppery notes of galangal; mace adds a subtle spiciness that includes mild citrus notes.

 Ginger and cinnamon can be combined to provide many of the same flavors you can get from galangal.
 Both have a subtle pepperiness and together provide a complexity similar to that of galangal.

 Black or white pepper can be a much less complex alternative to galangal.
 They have the benefit of being much easier to find and much less unfamiliar to western palates.
 They can provide the peppery component of the galangal flavor profile.